-Certificate programs in nail care may be completed in less than one year: as little as two semesters.
-This type of program is taken in a salon-style classroom with minimal lecture time.
+Certificate programs are taken in a salon-style classroom with minimal lecture time.
 Emphasis is placed on actual hands-on nail care techniques that are instructed and supervised by the teacher.
-Students learn how to shape, trim, file and polish nails.
-They also study acrylic nails, nail art and design and nail tip applications.
+Students can learn about such topics as:

 Associate of Applied Science in Cosmetology